- Gender and Relationships

-How Do I Find a Guy? (or Finding Men Made Easy)
+How Do I Meet a Great Guy?

 Having trouble finding a good man?
 Looking for Mr. Right?
 Then who better to consult than a real, red-blooded, American male.
 Believe it or not, ladies, men are everywhere.
 We frequent stores, supermarkets, sporting events, bars, and other popular places.
 I bet that if you go outside right now, wherever you are, you will see a man.
 Finding men is just not that hard.